 Archive of the General Secretariat of the German Red Cross

-Since 2013, Facts & Files is administering the archive of the National Headquarters of the German Red Cross (Generalsekretariat des DRK).
+Facts & Files was administering the archive of the National Headquarters of the German Red Cross (Generalsekretariat des DRK) from 2013 to 2022.

 The German Red Cross (GRC) is part of a global community, having provided humanitarian aid for more than 150 years for people all over the world who suffered in conflict situations, disasters and health or social emergency situations.